The Path to Becoming an Engaged Board

 All boards of directors are not created equal.
 In fact, boards have different personality types based on a variety of traits.
 Knowing your board type is critical because it is possible to evolve boards to more advanced, productive types.

-According to Mark Thorsby, CAE, vice president, consulting services, at SmithBucklin, the majority of association boards fall into one of five types – including fiduciary, representative, traditional, enlightened and engaged.
+According to Mark Thorsby, CAE, the majority of association boards fall into one of five types – including fiduciary, representative, traditional, enlightened and engaged.

 Thorsby developed these categories based on the work of Harvard professor and governance expert Ram Charan, who authored the book, “Boards That Deliver.”
 Charan analyzed the traits of corporate boards and came up with five different types.
 Thorsby came up with his own version to reflect boards in the association world.